JCook22/gain-supply/README.md

 - Font Awesome - Used to import icons.
 - Chrome Developer Tools - Used to test site responsiveness and design features.
 - Materialize CSS - Used to speed up the design of the site.
+- Django - Used to streamline the process of creating the site.

 ## Deployment